parallel-rust-cpp/shortcut-comparison/README.md

 ```
 ./build.py --verbose
 ```
-Without parallel execution capabilities:
+Assuming all dependencies have been installed, this will create an out of source build into the directory `./build`.
+All executables for testing each version of the `step` function are in the `build/bin` directory.

+To build purely serial versions of all libraries:
 ```
 ./build.py --verbose --no-multi-thread
 ```
-Assuming all dependencies have been installed, this will create an out of source build into the directory `./build`.
-All executables for testing each version of the `step` function are in the `build/bin` directory.

 ## Testing